freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 548.1

 There's some good info there.
-Looks like you can use some, probably familiar, things like `&&`, `||`, `==` and `!=`.
+Looks like you can use some, probably familiar, things like `&&`, `||`, `==` and `!=` to compare expressions.
 It says something about the `test` built-in command.
 See if you can bring up the `help` menu for that.

 #### HINTS

 - View the `help` menu of the suggested command like you did before
-- Here's and example: `help <command>`
+- Here's an example: `help <command>`
 - Type `help test` in the terminal and press enter

 ## 550. Change if to [[ $1 -le 5 ]]

 ### 550.1

 That's what I was looking for.
-At the top is some operators to use with files.
+At the top are some file operators.
 There's some string and other operators as well.
+You should take a look at them.
 You used the arithmetic operators with your `if` condition.
 Change the condition in your script to check if the first argument is less than or equal to `5`.

 #### HINTS

 - The `if` condition should look like this: `[[ $1 -le 5 ]]`
+- Make sure there's spaces inside the brackets (`[[ ... ]]`) and around the operator (`-le`)
 - It's the `if` in your `countdown.sh` file

 ## 552. ./countdown 5